Indonesia exits recession with 7% GDP growth in Q2, but virus clouds recovery | Business

 Surging exports - including impressive 56% growth in commodity shipments - a rebound in consumption and investment, and bigger government spending boosted activity.
 However, the statistics bureau said the high growth rate was also due to low base effects when compared to the weak pandemic-stricken second quarter last year.

-The pace was stronger than the 6.57% growth expected in a Reuters survey of analysts, and the highest since the October-December quarter of 2004.
-The first quarter's contraction was revised to 0.71%.
-Surging exports - including impressive 56% growth in commodity shipments - a rebound in consumption and investment, and bigger government spending boosted activity.

-However, the statistics bureau said the high growth rate was also due to low base effects when compared to the weak pandemic-stricken second quarter last year.
-On a quarterly, non-seasonally adjusted basis, the economy grew 3.31%, compared with a revised 0.92% drop in January-March.
-Analysts had expected 2.94%.

-Despite the better-than-expected outcome, analysts are downgrading their outlook for the economy due to the virus' resurgence and mobility restrictions imposed since July.
-Indonesia recorded a grim milestone of more than 100,000 deaths from COVID-19 on Wednesday, with 3.53 million people infected, though health experts believe the true numbers may be far higher.
+Despite the better-than-expected outcome, analysts are downgrading their outlooks for the economy due to the virus' resurgence and mobility restrictions imposed since July.
+Indonesia recorded a grim milestone of more than 100,000 deaths from COVID-19 on Wednesday, with 3.57 million people infected, though health experts believe the true numbers may be far higher.

-David Sumual, chief economist of Jakarta-based Bank Central Asia, said anti-virus measures are expected to drag down third-quarter growth by 0.6 point to 3.5%.
-He has lowered his full-year growth estimate to between 3.6% to 3.7%, compared with a 4.5% projection before the new wave of infections hit.
-"We won't completely return to pre-COVID-19 levels" this year, Sumual said.
+"Indonesia's GDP bounce will be short-lived," said Krystal Tan, an economist with ANZ who is among those pencilling in slower growth this year.
+ANZ's new forecast is 3.8%, down from 4%.
+"The pace of recovery will be capped until COVID-19 risks fade."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)